George L. K. Morris: Early life

 Morris was born into a privileged family in Manhattan, New York City on November 14, 1905.
-He was the second son of Augustus Newbold Morris (1868–1928) and Helen Schermerhorn Kingsland (1876–1956), who were married in 1896.
-His brothers were Newbold Morris (1902–1966), a lawyer, president of the New York City Council, and two-time candidate for mayor of New York City, and Stephen Van Cortlandt Morris (1909–1984), a diplomat.
+He was the second son of Augustus Newbold Morris and Helen Schermerhorn Kingsland, who were married in 1896.
+His brothers were Newbold Morris, a lawyer, president of the New York City Council, and two-time candidate for mayor of New York City, and Stephen Van Cortlandt Morris, a diplomat.

-His paternal grandparents were Augustus Newbold Morris (1838–1906) and Eleanor Colford Jones (1841–1906).
-His grandmother's parents were General James I. Jones (1786–1858) and Elizabeth (née Schermerhorn) Jones (1817–1874), the older sister of Caroline Schermerhorn Astor (1830–1908), also known as "The Mrs. Astor."
-He was a direct descendant of Lewis Morris, a signer of the United States Declaration of Independence, from the prominent Colonial-era Morris family of the Morrisania section of the Bronx.
+The brothers' paternal grandparents were Augustus Newbold Morris and Eleanor Colford Jones.
+Eleanor's parents were General James I. Jones and Elizabeth (née Schermerhorn) Jones, an older sister of Caroline Schermerhorn Astor, also known as "The Mrs. Astor."
+Their father was also a descendant of Lewis Morris, a signer of the United States Declaration of Independence, from the prominent Colonial-era Morris family of the Morrisania section of the Bronx.

 Morris attended Groton School, and graduated from Yale University in 1928.
 From 1928 to 1929, he studied with realist painters John French Sloan and Kenneth Hayes Miller at the Art Students League of New York.
 In 1929, he traveled to Paris with Albert Eugene Gallatin.
 In Paris, he continued his studies with Fernand Léger and Amédée Ozenfant.